CENdetectHOR/CENdetectHOR_pipeline/README.md

 ### Running by submitting jobs to a HTCondor cluster.

 The pipeline has been developed and tested by submitting jobs to a HTCondor cluster using [HTCondor Snakemake profile](https://github.com/Snakemake-Profiles/htcondor).
-The required libraries are already present in the `requirements.txt`, but you will need to deploy the profile as specified in the [repo](https://github.com/Snakemake-Profiles/htcondor).
+The required libraries are already present in the `CENdetectHOR.yml`, but you will need to deploy the profile as specified in the [repo](https://github.com/Snakemake-Profiles/htcondor).
 Then, you can run the pipleine by using:
 ```
 snakemake --profile htcondor